gregory-ledenev/java-class-extension/doc/expressions.md

 This technique promotes clean design by keeping data objects separate from the logic that operates on them, while still providing a flexible and powerful way to interact with the object graph.

+### Known Issues, Peculiarities, and Limitations

+1. Setting the `null` value for an expression whose last property has overloaded setters may produce unexpected results.
+   For this reason, an exception will be thrown to prevent such situations.
+2. Although both `is` and `get` accessor methods are supported for `boolean` properties, it is recommended to always use `get` accessors for better performance and faster processing.
+3. Utility methods like `List.of(...)` may return objects of private internal classes whose properties could be inaccessible due to security restrictions.
+To resolve this issue, wrap such objects in well-known public classes like `ArrayList`.
+4. Index out-of-bounds access for arrays or lists will throw an exception rather than returning a default value like `null`

 Next >> [Utilities](utilities.md)